-The Pre-Health Professions Program is designed to provide students with individualized assistance in preparing and applying for postgraduate education in medicine, dentistry, veterinary medicine, and other health professions careers, while also exposing them to the various health-related fields.
+The Pre-Health Professions Advising Program (also referred to as the Health Professions Program or Health Professions Advising Program) is designed to provide students with individualized assistance in preparing and applying for postgraduate education in medicine, dentistry, veterinary medicine, physician assistant, and other health professions careers, while also exposing them to the various health-related fields.

 While health professions schools require certain undergraduate courses as prerequisites (see below), they do not require or prefer a particular major.
 Therefore, each student should choose her major based on her interests and abilities.
 Students considering health professions careers should inform their academic advisors, and contact the Health Professions Advisor as early as possible.
 Faculty advising and support services for students enrolled in the program include course scheduling, pre-medical orientation sessions, personal statement workshops, application assistance, and committee recommendation letters (where appropriate).